OurcartEng/receipt-scanner-iOS-demo/README.md

     - **clientUserId** (_String_) - id of client to be sent and associated with receipts, it can be any string but have it be a real string associated with currently logged in user, it will help us block fraudulent users and will provide consistent data.

   #### Arguments(_not required_):
-    - **primaryColor** (_Boolean_) - By default after user sends receipt there will be waiting time to check the result of transcription and present user with potential validation error.
-If you want to move user to the end screen without waiting for validation of receipt use this method to set flag to false.
-User will have manual review screen displayed.
+    - **primaryColor** (__Boolean_) - color of links, action buttons, and many ornaments, should be the main color of the company
     - **textColor** (_UICOLOR_) - color(default: #333333) of almost all texts
     - **primaryBackgroundColor** (_UICOLOR_) - background color(default: #F9F9F9) of main app actions
     - **secondaryBackgroundColor** (_UICOLOR_) - color(default: #ffffff) action bars and modals
     - **backgroundPopupColor** (_UICOLOR_) - color(default: #ffffff) modals background
+    - **preValidation** (__Boolean_) - By default after user sends receipt there will be waiting time to check the result of transcription and present user with potential validation error.
+If you want to move user to the end screen without waiting for validation of receipt use this method to set flag to false.
+User will have manual review screen displayed.

     - ### Primary button - buttons: Crop, Done, Continue to Upload, Next, Submit
     - **actionButtonTextColor** (_UICOLOR_) - color(default: #ffffff) change only if you dont want it to be "text color", color of text at the "tile buttons"